MicrosoftDocs/appcenter-docs/docs/dashboard/bugtracker/index.md

         1. Select which VSTS projects to integrate the bug tracker with and click **Next**.
         1. Under **Add bug tracker**, fill in the fields for **Number of crashes**, **Area** and **Default Payload**, and click **Add**:
             - Number of crashes is a threshold you can set for the minimum number of crashes to happen in a crash group before a ticket is created in VSTS.
             - Default payload is an optional field to fill in for use in work items.
-For example, `{"System.IterationPath": "Iteration 1", "System.AssignedTo": "Fabrikam"}`.
+For example, `{"System.IterationPath": "Area\\Iteration 1", "System.AssignedTo": "Fabrikam"}`.
 Please see here for all fields with [work item types API](https://docs.microsoft.com/vsts/integrate/#Getaworkitemtype).

                 ![How to add a bug tracker for VSTS](media/addBugTrackerVSTS.gif)